jparker25/Parker_Short_2023_mutual_stabilization/README.md

 Please cite this work appropriately if used as a reference.

-The results in this work and the code provided here are an extension of a previous publication from the authors.
+The results in this work and the code provided here are an extension of a previous publication from the same authors.
 As such, the details regarding the previous work can be found at the reference listed below:
 - John E. Parker and Kevin M. Short, “Cupolets in a chaotic neuron model”, Chaos 32, 113104 (2022) https://doi.org/10.1063/5.0101667